 Initial reports are that the accident killed the driver of the bus and injured more than 12 passengers.
 Two of the passengers suffered life-threatening injuries.
-Maryland state troopers who initially responded to the scene believe that the bus crashed through a guardrail, hit a concrete barrier on the ramp, and then fell down a hill, rolling once before stopping with its wheels pressed against a barrier on 270.
+State troopers who initially responded to the scene believe that the bus crashed through a guardrail, hit a concrete barrier on the ramp, and then fell down a hill, rolling once before stopping with its wheels pressed against a barrier on 270.

-Tour bus drivers are responsible for the safety of everyone in their vehicle.
+Tour bus drivers are responsible for the safety of everyone in their vehicles.
 When they drive negligently or when companies take shortcuts on safety or fail to hire qualified drivers, this endangers passengers.
 Authorities do not yet know the cause of this accident, but officials from the National Transportation Safety Board have begun their investigation of the accident, which may take up to a year.
-Investigators will look at safety records of the bus company and driver, the driver’s work schedule, his health, and the condition of the road.
+Investigators will look at the safety records of the bus company and driver, the driver’s work schedule, his health, and the condition of the road.

 If someone’s negligence has led to injury for you or a family member, contact David Schloss, Justin Beall, or one of our other Washington D.C. personal injury lawyers at Koonz, McKenney, Johnson & DePaolis L.L.P.